catberry/catberry/docs/index.md

 # Isomorphic Applications
-Make a long story short, isomorphic applications are built to make it possible to write module once and use it for both page rendering on server (for SEO and shared links) and in browser with no server side at all.
+Make a long story short, isomorphic applications are built to make it possible to write module once and use it for both pages rendering on server (for SEO and shared links) and in browser with no server side at all.
-It means on server your modules are executing the same code as in browser.
+It means on server your modules are executing the same code as in a browser.
 This [Single Page Application] (http://en.wikipedia.org/wiki/Single_Page_Application) can render all parts of the page using the same isomorphic modules and not reloading the page at all.